shyamupa/wikidump_preprocessing/README.md

 3. Specify a `OUTDIR`.
 This is the directory where the resources will be generated (eg. `path/to/my/resources/trwiki` for Turkish Wikipedia).
 To keep the code generic, you may want to use the `lang` variable to define the `OUTDIR` (e.g., `path/to/my/resources/${lang}wiki`).

-4. (Optional) Modify the `DATE` variable to identify the timestamp of the Wikipedia dump to download.
+4. Modify the `DATE` variable to identify the timestamp of the Wikipedia dump to download.
+Make sure that this link works `https://dumps.wikimedia.org/${lang}wiki/${DATE}/`.

 5. Make sure `PYTHONBIN` points to the correct python binary.